Okada appeals Wynn shutout, drops board-member election bid

 Even though Okada has been stripped of his shares, he remains a board member and can only be removed by a shareholder vote, according to company officials.

 Wynn has said that it will hold a special shareholder meeting at some point to vote on removing Okada, but would not give a date.
-He has already been removed from boards of Wynn subsidiaries such as Wynn Macau Ltd (1128.HK).
+He has already been removed from boards of Wynn subsidiaries such as Wynn Macau Ltd.

 The Vegas tycoon has argued its actions were justified because Okada’s alleged payoffs to regulators at the Philippines Amusement and Gaming Corp (PAGCOR) were potential violations of the Foreign Corrupt Practices Act (FCPA), therefore threatening Wynn’s standing with gaming regulators in Nevada and Macau.